 Celebrating over 100 years of saving nature through campaigns

-This July, we’re celebrating the 100-year anniversary of the 1921 Plumage (Prohibition) Act and the RSPB’s first successful campaign to save nature.
+In July 2021, we celebrated the 100-year anniversary of the 1921 Plumage (Prohibition) Act and the RSPB’s first successful campaign to save nature.

 Campaigning for nature since 1889

-Meet the woman who helped save over a million birds
+A statue for Emily, the woman who helped save over a million birds

 In 1889, sickened by a slaughter of exotic birds for their feathers, Emily Williamson started the Society for the Protection of Birds to campaign for change.
 Her efforts helped bring about the 1921 Plumage (Prohibition) Act and the founding of a global force to save nature – the RSPB.